bt-dot/random-implementations/README.md

 # random-implementations
-Implementations of algorithms, games and others I was interested in.
+Implementations of algorithms, games and others